Lienzo charro

-A lienzo charro is an arena where charros hold the events of charreada, coleadero and jaripeo.
+A lienzo charro (plural lienzos charros) is an arena where charros hold the events of charreada, coleadero and jaripeo.
 American rodeo events may also take place at a lienzo charro.

 A lienzo has two areas: one 60 × 12 m and a second, circular area 40 m in diameter.
 Charreada is a team competition in which teams go head-to-head to win points in different competitions.
 The team with the most points at the end wins.
 The coleadero, also known as the torneo de colas, is a multi- or single-competitor event in which a mounted charro throws a bull to the ground by catching its tail, wrapping it under his leg, and making a turn.
 The lienzo charro may be enclosed to accommodate jaripeo competitions, as well as American rodeo events.